If Safety Is A Concern To You, Then Gas Is The Way To Go!

 Operation of A Gas Fireplace Is As Easy As Turning A Dial

-Although this criteria doesn’t apply to everybody owning a wood fireplace, homeowners particularly in rural or mountainous regions of the country frequently take it upon themselves to collect the firewood.
+Although this criterion doesn’t apply to everybody owning a wood fireplace, homeowners particularly in rural or mountainous regions of the country frequently take it upon themselves to collect the firewood.
 This might seem insignificant but if you run out of wood in a desperate situation without a backup plan or “drop-off” scheduled, it’s possible to go days without the fuel.

 The ease of use that a gas fireplace offers is second-to-none.
 All it takes is a flick of a switch or a turn of a dial and the fire is lit!
 The days of chopping wood and scavenging the forest are over and done with!